TranTerrence/meuh_life_flutter/README.md

 # Meuh Life

 Meuh Life is a mobile App aiming to become the new social network of the school MINES ParisTech.
-It aims to provide a space to facilitate communication and inclusion within the school.
+It provides a space to facilitate communication and inclusion within the school.
 This repository contains all the files for the mobile App Meuh Life.

 ## About the project
-The project is born from the idea to provide a good project to train and learn flutter for the students.
+Meuh Life is born to provide a project to train and learn flutter for the students.
 To facilitate the development, we have used Firebase as a Backend.

 ## Getting Started

 ### 1 - Learn Flutter
-If you want to learn flutter rapidly, I highly recommend following this **free tutorial**:
+If you want to learn flutter rapidly, we highly recommend following this **free tutorial**:
 [App brewery - Introduction to Flutter](https://www.appbrewery.co/p/intro-to-flutter)
-It's a 10h course that will teach you everything you need to get started.
+It's a 10h course that will teach you everything you need to get started no prior experience required.
 They also give you a certification at the end for free.
 Tip: Speed up the video on the configuration at the bottom right corner of each video.

 ### 2 - Install Android Studio and the Flutter plugins